 Wear a Wristband

 If you’re looking for a potential solution that doesn’t involve taking medication, Sea-Bands might be the right choice.
 Sea-Bands (and other similar products) are wristbands that put acupuncture pressure on what’s known as the Nei-Kuan point in your wrist.
-The result, for many people, is a reduced susceptibility to motion sickness.
-Like some other potential solutions on this list, Sea-Bands are primarily marketed toward travelers, but VR users have reported that they work in virtual worlds as well.
+For many people, the result is a reduced susceptibility to motion sickness.
+Like other potential solutions on this list, Sea-Bands are primarily marketed toward travelers, but VR users have reported success using them too.
 You can buy Sea-Bands and other similar products online or at most drug stores.